HarperDB/documentation/docs/technical-details/reference/globals.md

 Add a handler method to the HTTP server request listener middleware chain.

-Returns the list of servers based on the specified `options.port` and `options.securePort`.
+Returns an array of server instances based on the specified `options.port` and `options.securePort`.

 Example: